WE PRACTICE HOLISTIC MANAGEMENT HERE. WHAT IS THAT YOU ASK?

 INTEGRATING OUR ANIMALS WITH THE ECOSYSTEM

 Nowhere in nature will you find an ecosystem of only one species of animal consuming only one source of food!
 It simply doesn’t happen: instead, you’ll find a wide variety of species with symbiotic relationships.
-And that’s how it is here: our cows, sheep, pigs and chickens interact with the land, the plants, the bugs, other animals – and each other – in unique ways, just as they would in the wild
+And that’s how it is here: our cows, sheep and pigs interact with the land, plants, bugs, wildlife – and each other – in unique ways, just as they would in the wild

 Our pigs also have a unique job here: clean up crew!